andruhon/docpad-plugin-tinylivereload/README.md

 # TinyLiveReload Plugin for [DocPad](http://docpad.org)

-DocPad plugin that adds the ability to do livereload with crhome plugin and without adding any additional code to your html.
+DocPad plugin that adds the ability to do livereload with Chrome plugin and without adding any additional code to your html.

 ## Installation